-- 1. Successful implementation of full digital solutions for certain power products. - 2.
-Successful implementation, and adoption by a key customer, of an integrated, software-based field-oriented control with sensors to motor drivers. - 3.
+- 1. Successful implementation of full digital solutions for certain power products. - Successful implementation, and adoption by a key customer, of an integrated, software-based field-oriented control with sensors to motor drivers. - 3.
 Successful implementation of certain advanced power analog processes. - 4.
 Successful design wins and achievement of a specific level of revenue with a global networking customer. - 5.
 Achievement of a specific level of revenue with a global electronics manufacturer. - 6.
 Achievement of a specific level of market share with certain core power products.

-As of March 31, 2018, none of the operating metrics have been achieved.
+As of October 30, 2018, the first and the second operating metrics have been achieved and the determination of achievement was approved by the Compensation Committee.